yye347/docs/source/manual/install.rst

    openssl sha256 OPNsense-<filename>.bz2

 Match the checksum command output with the checksum values in the file ``OPNsense-<version>-OpenSSL-checksums-amd64.sha256``.
-If the checksums don't match, redownload your image file.
+If the checksums do not match, redownload your image file.

 If the checksums match, continue with the verification commands.